 It’s no secret that I’ve never been a massive fan of Facebook, the audiences I have managed on there have always felt like just that, rather than communities.
 There are other platforms, many more appropriate to the people that you’re trying to reach.
 Facebook is full of horrible, badly made content right now and something needs to be done to address that.
 Remember forums and using Twitter like a human being?
 There are loads of other places you can be to engage with people who like what you’re doing.

-2. Social Media was never supposed to be about just marketing anyway.
 Content is supposed to be interesting to the people who are seeing it.
 There’s only so many “competitions” and artfully placed photos of your product that people can see and still find entertaining.
 What’s really happening here is that brands who haven’t really thought about what their social strategy is besides ‘um, reach?’ are in trouble.

 As I’ve said before, social isn’t just for marketing, and your 2015 strategy should reflect that, or you’re going to be spending an awful lot of money on showing product pictures to people who aren’t very interested.